-For example, an image of a dog running, or a train moving on the tracks or leaves blowing with the wind, all carry a sensational beauty.
+For example, an image of a dog running, or a train moving on the tracks, or leaves blowing with the wind all carry a sensational beauty.
 Each of these has something that can make your image come alive if you know how to convey motion properly.

 But, there are other more intriguing reasons for experts who feel attracted to motion.
 They feel that movement communicates mood.

-The trees rustling, the wind blowing, the throngs of people, the chase of a tiger, all fascinated them and compels them to captivate it in their photographs that capture motion which they’d like to duplicate.
+The trees rustling, the wind blowing, the throngs of people, the chase of a tiger all fascinated them and compelled them to captivate it in their photographs that capture motion which they’d like to duplicate.

 Eliminating distracting elements

-So if you are capturing a moving person on a sidewalk while the cars move behind him and want to focus on the individual you will have to blur the cars.
+So if you are capturing a moving person on a sidewalk while the cars move behind him and want to focus on the individual, you will have to blur the cars.
 This is necessary if you want your primary subject to stand out.

-So by blurring the potential distractions, you can have the viewer focus on what you want them to see.
+By blurring the potential distractions, you can have the viewer focus on what you want them to see.
 It is all about diverting the attention where you need it.

-You can accomplish the goal either by blurring just certain elements while retaining sharp on more than one subject in the foreground.
+You can accomplish the goal by blurring just certain elements while retaining sharpness on more than one subject in the foreground.
 Or you can blur everything or freeze.
 It is up to your discretion!

-One of the techniques described above, to blur is to freeze the entire field of vision.
+One of the techniques described above to blur is to freeze the entire field of vision.
 Freezing the entire scene is done to provide the photograph with an entirely different and unique look.
 It is specifically very beneficial if the subject strongly implies movement.

-Other techniques described above is to blur everything.
+Other techniques described above are to blur everything.
 This will produce excellent results if the scene has bright and contrasting colors of varying shades.
 Mostly shooting like this results in a very artistic capturing of motion.

 Determining Proper Shutter Speed

 This is because they fail to see that every situation is unique and requires a change in shutter speed.
-One speed cannot suit all scenes so motion photography requires mastery in identifying which shutter speed will work best for a certain subject.
+One speed cannot suit all scenes, so motion photography requires mastery in identifying which shutter speed will work best for a certain subject.

-Now we will give you four of our top secret tips that will help you succeed in the world of motion photography.
+Now we will give you four of our top-secret tips that will help you succeed in the world of motion photography.
 These tips will guarantee you a top-notch spot in the nest motion image category.
 Here they are: